mantidproject/mantidimaging/docs/release_notes/next.rst

 - #1625 : Allow adding extra stacks to a dataset
 - #1625 : Load recons to an existing dataset
 - #1625 : Change selection in tree view when switching tabs
+- #1622 : Add, Remove and Rename ROIs in spectrum viewer

 Fixes
 -----